Diseases

 Galactosaemia

-Newborns suffering from galactosaemia cannot process lactose.
-A milk-based diet leads to severe liver, kidney and brain damage, impaired vision, and, in some cases, even death.
-Yet if the illness is discovered within the first few days of life and treated by means of an appropriate diet, the child
+Newborns suffering from galactosaemia cannot tolerate lactose.
+A milk-based diet then leads to severe liver, kidney and brain damage, impaired vision and, in some cases, even death.
+Yet if the disorder is identified in the first days of life and treated with an appropriate diet, the child will remain healthy.

-Treatment consists of a strict avoidance of galactose, a component of lactose, which is present in human breast milk, cow’s milk
+It is treated by strictly avoiding galactose, a component of lactose, which is present in human breast milk, cow’s milk and other foods.

-The disorder affects one in 55 000 newborns.
-There are two other forms of galactosaemia apart from the classic variety, but these are rarer and less serious.
+The disorder affects one in 55,000 newborns.
+There are two other forms of galactosaemia besides the classic variety, but these are rarer and less serious.

 Biotinidase Deficiency